saferpay/sndbx/texts/intro.md

 ### <a name="terms"><a/> Understanding common Saferpay Terms

 If you start with Saferpay, you'll often encounter certain terms and phrases, that are important to understand, when using Saferpay.
 What is a Customer, or Terminal ID?
 What is the difference between a Token and Tokenization?
-This part of the introduction aims to understand these terms and also their relationship to one another.
+This part of the introduction aims to help you understand these terms and also their relationship to one another.

 <table class="table table-striped table-hover">
   <thead>